Kitware/vtk-examples/README.md

 # vtk-examples

-The source code corresponding to [vtk-examples](https://kitware.github.io/vtk-examples/site/) is found here.
+This is the source code for [vtk-examples](https://kitware.github.io/vtk-examples/site/).